deelan01/credit-risk-classification/README.md

-Summary: I would reccomend this model as a prefect model for a bank but may need some futher turning depending on bussiness priorites
+Summary: I would reccomend this model as a perfect model for a bank but may need some futher turning depending on bussiness priorites